Pylons/pyramid/docs/designdefense.rst

 lodged.
 To give context to discussions that follow, we detail some of the design decisions and trade-offs here.
-In some cases, we acknowledge that the framework can be made better and we describe future steps which will be taken to improve it; in some cases we just file the challenge as noted, as obviously you can't please everyone all of the time.
+In some cases, we acknowledge that the framework can be made better and we describe future steps which will be taken to improve it.
+In others we just file the challenge as noted, as obviously you can't please everyone all of the time.

 Pyramid Provides More Than One Way to Do It
 -------------------------------------------

 A canon of Python popular culture is "TIOOWTDI" ("there is only one way to do it", a slighting, tongue-in-cheek reference to Perl's "TIMTOWTDI", which is an acronym for "there is more than one way to do it").

 :app:`Pyramid` is, for better or worse, a "TIMTOWTDI" system.
 For example, it includes more than one way to resolve a URL to a :term:`view callable`: via :term:`url dispatch` or :term:`traversal`.
-Multiple methods of configuration exist: :term:`imperative configuration`, :term:`configuration decoration`, and :term:`ZCML` (optionally via :term:`pyramid_zcml`).
+Multiple methods of configuration
+exist: :term:`imperative configuration`, :term:`configuration decoration`, and
+:term:`ZCML` (optionally via :term:`pyramid_zcml`).
 It works with multiple different kinds of persistence and templating systems.
 And so on.
-However, the existence of most of these overlapping ways to do things are not without reason and purpose: we have a number of audiences to serve, and we believe that TIMTOWTI at the web framework level actually *prevents* a much more insidious and harmful set of duplication at higher levels in the Python web community.
+However, the existence of most of these overlapping ways to do things are not without reason and purpose: we have a number of audiences to serve, and we believe that TIMTOWTDI at the web framework level actually *prevents* a much more insidious and harmful set of duplication at higher levels in the Python web community.

 :app:`Pyramid` began its life as :mod:`repoze.bfg`, written by a team of people with many years of prior :term:`Zope` experience.
 The idea of :term:`traversal` and the way :term:`view lookup` works was stolen entirely from Zope.
 The authorization subsystem provided by :app:`Pyramid` is a derivative of Zope's.
 The idea that an application can be *extended* without forking is also a Zope derivative.

 Implementations of these features were *required* to allow the :app:`Pyramid` authors to build the bread-and-butter CMS-type systems for customers in the way in which they were accustomed.
 No other system, save for Zope itself, had such features, and Zope itself was beginning to show signs of its age.
 We were becoming hampered by consequences of its early design mistakes.
-Zope's lack of documentation was also difficult to work around: it was hard to hire smart people to work on Zope applications, because there was no comprehensive documentation set to point them at which explained "it all" in one consumable place, and it was too large and self-inconsistent to document properly.
+Zope's lack of documentation was also difficult to work around.
+It was hard to hire smart people to work on Zope applications because there was no comprehensive documentation set which explained "it all" in one consumable place, and it was too large and self-inconsistent to document properly.
 Before :mod:`repoze.bfg` went under development, its authors obviously looked around for other frameworks that fit the bill.
 But no non-Zope framework did.
 So we embarked on building :mod:`repoze.bfg`.

 As the result of our research, however, it became apparent that, despite the fact that no *one* framework had all the features we required, lots of existing frameworks had good, and sometimes very compelling ideas.
 In particular, :term:`URL dispatch` is a more direct mechanism to map URLs to code.

 So, although we couldn't find a framework, save for Zope, that fit our needs, and while we incorporated a lot of Zope ideas into BFG, we also emulated the features we found compelling in other frameworks (such as :term:`url dispatch`).
-After the initial public release of BFG, as time went on, features were added to support people allergic to various Zope-isms in the system, such as the ability to configure the application using :term:`imperative configuration` and :term:`configuration decoration` rather than solely using :term:`ZCML`, and the elimination of the required use of :term:`interface` objects.
+After the initial public release of BFG, as time went on, features were added to support people allergic to various Zope-isms in the system, such as the ability to configure the application using :term:`imperative configuration` and :term:`configuration decoration`, rather than solely using :term:`ZCML`, and the elimination of the required use of :term:`interface` objects.
 It soon became clear that we had a system that was very generic, and was beginning to appeal to non-Zope users as well as ex-Zope users.

-As the result of this generalization, it became obvious BFG shared 90% of its featureset with the featureset of Pylons 1, and thus had a very similar target market.
+As the result of this generalization, it became obvious BFG shared 90% of its feature set with the feature set of Pylons 1, and thus had a very similar target market.
 Because they were so similar, choosing between the two systems was an exercise in frustration for an otherwise non-partisan developer.
 It was also strange for the Pylons and BFG development communities to be in competition for the same set of users, given how similar the two frameworks were.
 So the Pylons and BFG teams began to work together to form a plan to merge.
-The features missing from BFG (notably :term:`view handler` classes, flash messaging, and other minor missing bits), were added, to provide familiarity to ex-Pylons users.
+The features missing from BFG (notably :term:`view handler` classes, flash messaging, and other minor missing bits), were added to provide familiarity to ex-Pylons users.
 The result is :app:`Pyramid`.

 The Python web framework space is currently notoriously balkanized.
 We're truly hoping that the amalgamation of components in :app:`Pyramid` will appeal to at least two currently very distinct sets of users: Pylons and BFG users.
-By unifying the best concepts from Pylons and BFG into a single codebase and leaving the bad concepts from their ancestors behind, we'll be able to consolidate our efforts better, share more code, and promote our efforts as a unit rather than competing pointlessly.
+By unifying the best concepts from Pylons and BFG into a single codebase, and leaving the bad concepts from their ancestors behind, we'll be able to consolidate our efforts better, share more code, and promote our efforts as a unit rather than competing pointlessly.
 We hope to be able to shortcut the pack mentality which results in a *much larger* duplication of effort, represented by competing but incredibly similar applications and libraries, each built upon a specific low level stack that is incompatible with the other.
 We'll also shrink the choice of credible Python web frameworks down by at least one.
 We're also hoping to attract users from other communities (such as Zope's and TurboGears') by providing the features they require, while allowing enough flexibility to do things in a familiar fashion.
 Some overlap of functionality to achieve these goals is expected and unavoidable, at least if we aim to prevent pointless duplication at higher levels.
 If we've done our job well enough, the various audiences will be able to coexist and cooperate rather than firing at each other across some imaginary web framework DMZ.

-Pyramid Uses A Zope Component Architecture ("ZCA") Registry
+Pyramid Uses a Zope Component Architecture ("ZCA") Registry
 -----------------------------------------------------------

 :app:`Pyramid` uses a :term:`Zope Component Architecture` (ZCA) "component